Daily News logo Newsletter logo Search News

 Technology Predicts Earthquakes

 Time to hit the floor when the room rocks, may save your life if the earth below is moving around.
-Now a leading contender for title of #1 Earth Quake country, Japan has found a method of giving us extra early warning the our roof might cave in.
+Now a leading contender for title of #1 Earth Quake country, Japan has found a method of giving us extra early warning the roof might cave in.

-In this case it is available in a retailer's Appliance Department.
-Only as big as a best-selling paperback, the early-warning system relies on Japan's Meteorological agency distribution network via the Internet.
+In this case, it is available in a retailer’s Appliance Department.
+Only as big as a best-selling paperback, the early-warning system relies on Japan’s Meteorological agency distribution network via the Internet.
 A signal activates the device to in turn deliver a loud countdown of up to 20 seconds preceding the beginning of a tremor.

 Sunshine Security states this offers people enough time to dive beneath extinguish any fire hazards, turn off stoves, dangerous furnaces, and dive under something sturdy like a desk or solid cabinet.